Sustainable Communities Act (SCA)

 What is it?

-This act facilitates a ‘bottom up’ approach so that decisions are not made by central government but local government.
+It assists in a ‘bottom up’ approach so that decisions are not made by government but local government.
 This is the first time that councils are in the driving seat on what the Government does locally.

-4. Democratic involvement (promoting local people to participate in local decision making)
+- Democratic involvement (promoting local people to join in local decision making)

 What are the benefits?

 Any local person, local group or organisation can come up with ideas that may change government policy.
-Government can decide to bring in new flexibilities, freedoms and powers that will enable Councils to respond better to local wants and needs.
+Government can decide to bring in new flexibilities, freedoms and powers.
+This will enable councils to respond better to local wants and needs.

-In December 2010 the Secretary of State invited Local Authorities to consult their communities about how best to improve their local areas, and then take whatever action was necessary to make these ideas a reality.
-If councils find that a bureaucratic barrier prevents them from taking action, they can submit a formal ‘proposal’ asking Government to remove the barrier.
+In Local Authorities were asked to consult their communities about how to improve their local areas.
+Then they could take the actions to make these ideas a reality.
+If a bureaucratic barrier stops them from taking action, councils can submit a proposal asking Government to remove it.

 There is now an easy route to do this through the new online portal [external link].